We revised some of our pet travel policies on March 5, 2019, please review all relevant baggage pages before you travel.

 - A sufficient supply of food and water with appropriate feeding receptacles must be securely attached to the container.

-- Click this link to see the International Air Transport Association (IATA) standard container.
+- Please see the International Air Transport Association (IATA) standard container below:

 - The compartment in which your pet will be carried will have the same pressure and temperature as the passenger cabin.